-- In 2020, Franklin and Southampton remain above the state average for low-birth-weight babies.
-Suffolk and Franklin saw an increase in % of low-birth-weight babies. - Franklin and Suffolk are above the state average for teen pregnancy rate.
+- Opening in early 2026, a new state of the art Smithfield Riverside Hospital will open in the Benn's Church area of Smithfield. - In 2020, Franklin and Southampton remain above the state average for low-birth-weight babies.
+Suffolk and Franklin saw an increase in % of low-birth-weight babies.
+No update has been made. - Franklin and Suffolk are above the state average for teen pregnancy rate.
 Franklin is more than two times the state average.
-All localities saw an increase. - After making big strides in the improvement in prenatal care beginning in the first trimester, all localities saw a drop in 2018 in percentage of prenatal care beginning in the first trimester.
-In 2020, all localities saw an increase in prenatal care except for Suffolk. - In 2020, Franklin saw a significant increase in infant mortality.
+Franklin has a significantly higher birth rate for female teens ages 15-17 at 13.5%. - In 2020, there was an increase in each locality for prenatal care beginning in the first trimester.
+This number has not been updated. - In 2020, Franklin saw a significant increase in infant mortality.
 The percentage increased for all localities.
 Virginia's percentage dropped slightly.
+This number has not been updated.

-Snapshot of babies in the United States:
+2023 Snapshot of babies in Virginia: